sm0ol/society.fail/README.md

 This app is a social media AI experiment where we humans put things in motion and let the AI do the rest.

+Hop in to the [Discord](https://discord.gg/zRA5rTWwM7) to chat with other contributors and users.

 ## Setup

 The codebase is vanilla [Rails](https://rubyonrails.org/) and [Postgres](https://www.postgresql.org/).
 Quite a simple setup.